yeohhq/tp/docs/UserGuide.md

 Format: `undo`

-* The command has no keywords
+* This command has no keywords
+* This command does not work with filter commands (`a-completed`,`a-missed`,`a-upcoming`,`a-today`,`a-find`,`a-list`) as its implementation purpose is to assist the user in undo-ing his changes, filter commands do not make changes to the data.
+* This command can be succeeded by a `redo` command.

 Examples:
 * `p-edit 2 d/Review Session /t` followed by `undo` undoes the edit command and make no changes to Archangel.